Anna Kikina: Education

 In 2006, Kikina graduated with honors from the Novosibirsk State Academy of Water Transportation Engineering.

 In 2008, Kikina also earned a degree in economics and management.

 Personal life

 Kikina was born in Novosibirsk.
 She worked as a tour guide in Altai region, as well as a swimming and paratrooper instructor.
 She also worked as radio host for Radio Siberia.

-In spring 2021, toy manufacturer Mattel released a Barbie astronaut doll in Kikina’s image.
+In spring 2021, toy manufacturer Mattel released a Barbie astronaut doll in Kikina's image.

 Kikina is married to Alexander Serdyuk, a physical training instructor at the Cosmonaut Training Center.

 Awards

 Kikina was awarded the titles of Hero of the Russian Federation and Pilot-Cosmonaut of the Russian Federation by decree of the President of Russia No. 233 on 3 April 2024.

+Hero of the Russian Federation (3 April 2024) — for courage and heroism demonstrated during a long-duration spaceflight aboard the International Space Station.

+Pilot-Cosmonaut of the Russian Federation.

+Yuri A. Gagarin Medal (Roscosmos, 2023).

+Medal “For the Promotion of Rescue Work” (EMERCOM of Russia, 2023).

+Medal commemorating the 110th anniversary of the birth of Alexander Ivanovich Pokryshkin (Novosibirsk, 2023).

+Title of “Honorary Resident of the City of Novosibirsk” (May 2023).